pekkah/tanka-graphql/docs/1-type-system/04-types.md

 - `UnionType`
 - `EnumType`
 - `InputObjectType`
-- `DirectiveType`

-These all exists in `tanka.graphql.type` namespace.
+These all exists in `tanka.graphql.type` namespace and implement `INamedType` interface

 ### Wrapping types